 One of the biggest bonuses of doing these kinds of layered announcements to your email list is that it also creates great social media content.

-When you create a launch plan for your book and incorporate some of the ideas above, you can also use them to boost your social media followers.
+When you create a launch plan for how to announce a book release and incorporate some of the ideas above, you may also boost your social media followers.

 Using your email list to boost out-of-the-gate sales is a great way to build your book launch momentum and capture early book sales.
 And if done well, you may also grab that Amazon bestseller flag!